-Design judging consists of 11 groups (queues) of judges.
+Design judging consists of 12 groups (queues) of judges.
 Each queue may have as many as five design judges.
-This means 11 cars are being judged simultaneously.
+This means 12 cars are being judged simultaneously.
 We strive to make this as transparent a process as possible.
-The judges in each queue evaluate the following areas: Suspension; Frame/Body /Aero; Powertrain; Cockpit/Controls/Brakes/Safety; Systems Management/Integration; Manufacturability/Serviceability; Aesthetics/Style; & Creativity.
-Teams should make a point of reviewing the Design Judging Score Sheet on the official FSAE website.
-The score sheet gives the competitors good insight into how they will be judged, as well as giving them a detailed breakdown of each judging category.
-Each judge has a different area of expertise, and will seek out the student team member(s) responsible for that particular area of the car.
+The judges in each queue evaluate the following areas: Suspension; Frame/Body/Aero; Powertrain; Cockpit/Controls/Brakes/Safety; Systems Management/Integration; Manufacturability/Serviceability; Aesthetics/Style; & Creativity.
+Teams should preview the Design Judging Score Sheet on the official FSAE website.
+The score sheet gives competitors insight into how they will be judged, as well as a detailed breakdown of each judging category.
+Judges have one or more area of expertise, and will seek out the student team member(s) responsible for each particular functional subsystem of the car.
 There may also be roving judges with expertise in the areas of Aerodynamics, Composites Construction, and Electronics Integration.
-Such judges bring a higher level of expertise to these difficult areas, as well as help to provide judging consistency between queues.
+Such judges bring a higher level of expertise to these specialty areas, as well as help to provide judging consistency between queues.
 Such judges are assigned based on DR content.
 If your car makes use of aero, composites, or electronics, please ensure they are noted in your DR!

-Each student team should have one representative who is prepared to discuss each of the above areas with each judge individually.
-This means five or more students.
+Team should have a representative who is prepared to discuss each of the above areas with each judge individually.
+This typically means five or more students.
 If the judges have to split their time between a single student; lower scores could result according to how much information the judges feel they have received.
 Students should bring any and all information they feel is relevant (charts, graphs, parts, photos, computers, video, etc.) to support their design efforts.
-The judges will give more credit (higher Design score) to documented engineering than to word of mouth.
+The judges will give more credit to documented engineering than to word of mouth, vendor-supplied details, or internet hearsay.
 Simply showing up with a great car is not good enough.
 A high emphasis is placed on the student team's ability to Design, Build, Refine & Validate, and most importantly understand its car.

-Design judge(s) from your queue are happy to visit you on Friday and/or Saturday, in order to return your score sheet, explain how/why you received the marks you did, as well as provide feedback on your team's design processes.
+Design judge(s) from your queue are happy to visit you on Friday and/or Saturday, to return your score sheet, explain how/why you received the marks you did, as well as provide feedback on your team's design processes.
 The judges are strongly encouraged to make thorough notes and provide written feedback to the participants.
 Students are encouraged to approach Design Judges on the days following the Design Event to request additional feedback on their designs.
 This has historically proven to be among the most valuable parts of the competition for teams!